sokorid/Home-Lab-Stuff/How-To-Setup-Casaos-Through-Ubuntu-Server-For-Beginners/README.md

 - session    optional     pam_motd.so noupdate

 Once you locate them, comment them down by placing # in front of each line

+Keybinds For Vim
+- Press I To Enter Edit Mode
+- Press Escape To Leave Edit Mode
+- Type :wq To Save And Close

 this command will make it take effect
 ```Command